Protecting National Public Lands Reflects our Wisconsin Values

 We love the outdoors in Wisconsin.
 We’re hunters, anglers, bird watchers, cyclists, hikers, and campers.
 The joy of heading “up north” in the summer or fall is something we hold dear.
 Our shared lands are as much a part of our culture as beer and cheese – maybe more so.

 Protecting our public lands is not just about Wisconsin values – it’s about the economy.
-In Wisconsin alone, our $12 billion outdoor recreation industry, including our $4 billion hunting and fishing industries, depend on public access to our shared public lands.
+In Wisconsin alone, our outdoor recreation industry generates $17 billion in consumer spending and our $4 billion hunting and fishing industries, depend on public access to our shared public lands.

 Nationally, the figures are staggering.
 The outdoor recreation industry generates nearly $650 billion in consumer spending.
 Undermining the resources that fuel the engine of this economic activity would take our state and our country in the wrong direction.